IoT Hub: A Quick Introduction to the MQTT Protocol

 At Scaleway, we take the MQTT system one step further with IoT Hub by allowing connected devices to interact with cloud services.

 Under the hood, Scaleway IoT Hub acts as an MQTT broker.
 On top of that, Hub Routes allow devices to benefit from Scaleway’s ecosystem.
-For example, Object Storage Routes allow you to store your metrics in a S3 compatible Object Storage bucket.
+For example, Object Storage Routes allow you to store your metrics in an Amazon S3 compatible Object Storage bucket.
 Database Routes are available for storing specific messages in a database and for triggering the execution of any other SQL query on the given database.
 And REST Routes allow you to forward any messages published on a selected topic to a REST service.

 If you want to find out more about MQTT, take a look at the protocol's complete specifications here.
 To dive deeper into the world of IoT, check out our IoT Hub documentation pages here.